kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

         WHEN 2 THEN 'HR'
         WHEN 3 THEN 'Finance'
         ELSE 'Other'  -- Always include ELSE
-    END AS Department
+    END AS d.DepartmentName
-FROM Employees;
+FROM Employees e;

 -- Risky: Missing ELSE can result in NULL values
 -- CASE DepartmentID
 --     WHEN 1 THEN 'IT'
 --     WHEN 2 THEN 'HR'
--- END AS Department  -- What happens with DepartmentID = 3?
+-- END AS d.DepartmentName  -- What happens with DepartmentID = 3?
 ```

 ### 2. Order Conditions Appropriately